sst/sst/www/docs/packages/cli.md

 import config from "../../config";

-The SST CLI (`@serverless-stack/cli`) allows you to build, deploy, test, and remove Serverless Stack apps.
+The SST CLI (`@serverless-stack/cli`) allows you to build, deploy, test, and remove SST apps.

 ## Installation